swirlai/swirl-search/docs/Tutorials.md

         return self.query_string + ' modified'
 ```

-A common use case for a new QueryProcessor is to use some function or external service to rewrite the query.
+* A common use case for a new QueryProcessor is to use some function or external service to rewrite the query.
 Here's an example of how to do the former.

-Given some function in package MyPackage...
+Given some function in package MyPackage:
 ```
 def my_query_modification_function(query):
     # implementation
     return modified_query
 ```

-Create a new QueryProcessor that imports the function:
+* Create a new QueryProcessor that imports the function:

 ```
 from MyPackage import my_query_modification_function